kwaters3/Employee-Tracker/README.md

 - Then, if the user selects: `add a department`, `add a role`, or `add an employee`, then they are able to create a new index for the given data.

-- Finally, if the user selects: `update an employee role`, then they are able to update the given data.
+- Then, if the user selects: `update an employee role`, then they are able to update the given data.

+- Finally, if the user selects: `delete departments, roles, and employees`, then they are able to delete by department, a role, or an employee.

 ## Dependencies